Sega Saturn Architecture

 Image

 The Video Display Processor 1 (VDP1) is a chip that draws sprites with geometric transformations [10].
-The results are written onto a frame buffer, which is in turn streamed to the VDP2 for display.
+The results are written to a frame buffer, which is subsequently streamed to the VDP2 for display.

-This chip is programmed by sending ‘drawing commands’ to it.
-So, programmers are provided with 512 KB of dedicated RAM to store these drawing commands and the required materials (textures/tiles, colour lookup tables, etc).
+This chip is programmed by issuing drawing commands.
+So, programmers are provided with 512 KB of dedicated RAM to store these commands, along with the necessary materials (textures/tiles, colour lookup tables, etc.) to process them.

-Consequently, the VDP1 is designed to use quadrilaterals as primitives, which means that it can only compose models using 4-vertex polygons (sprites).
+Consequently, the VDP1 is designed to use quadrilaterals as primitives, meaning it can only compose models using only four-vertex polygons (sprites).
 The chip applies Forward Texture Mapping to connect texture points onto the quadrilateral, in that direction.
-It doesn’t come with any filtering/interpolation technique, so the calculations are subject to aliasing.
+It doesn’t come with any filtering or interpolation techniques, so the rendering is subject to aliasing.

 The VDP1 also provides this selection of effects:

 Two 256 KB frame buffer chips are available to concurrently draw new scenes of the game without breaking the current one being displayed.
-When the secondary buffer is finished being drawn, the VDP1 starts broadcasting the latter instead (page-flipping), and the cycle continues.
+When the secondary buffer is finished being drawn, the VDP1 switches to broadcasting that one instead, and the cycle repeats.
+This technique is called page flipping.

 VDP2